Personalized Dermatology • Prescription Required

 Combination Therapy Optimization

-Custom formulations may include tretinoin, corticosteroids, azelaic acid, vitamin C, or other synergistic ingredients for enhanced results.
+Custom formulations may include tretinoin, corticosteroids, azelaic acid, vitamin C, or other synergistic ingredients to enhance pigment reduction.

 Long-Term Maintenance & Prevention